wouterdebie/putioarr/README.md

 download_workers = 4

 [putio]
+# Required.
+Putio API key.
+You can generate one using `putioarr get-token`
 api_key =  "MYPUTIOKEY"

 # Both [sonarr] and [radarr] are optional, but you'll need at least one of them